Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Methodology

 \subsection{\ours Is Sufficient}

 However, Naive \ours incurs significant computational overhead, which severely limits its practicality.
-In the process of constructing sub-networks, we find that constraining stochastic block-dropping within a specific range allows sub-networks, even those generated by dropping at different blocks, to consistently guide the model toward the ideal distribution (see results in Appendix A).
-Therefore, we propose a simplified approach: performing a single stochastic block-dropping operation at each timestep for self guidance.
+In the process of constructing sub-networks, we find that constraining stochastic block-dropping within a specific range allows sub-networks, even those generated by dropping at different blocks, to consistently guide the model toward the ideal distribution (Figure \ref{fig:toy_trajectories}).

+Therefore, we propose a simplified approach: performing a single stochastic block-dropping operation at each timestep for self-guidance.
 We refer to this approach as \ours, which achieves highly competitive results.
 At timestep \( t \), \ours is expressed as:

 The overall algorithm is summarized in Algorithm \ref{alg:one}.